 What is a will?

 A will is a written, legal record of how you wish your property and finances to be handled after your death.
-The absence of such a document, which means you die intestate (without leaving a will) could mean your wishes after death are in danger of being unfulfilled: the beneficiaries may not be the people that you would have chosen.
+If you die in the absence of such a document, which means you die intestate (without leaving a will), it could mean your wishes are in danger of being unfulfilled: the beneficiaries may not be the people that you would have chosen.

 Why is it important for Christians to make a will?